electricimp/ConnectionManager/README.md

 });
 ```

-## onNextConnect(callback)
+## onNextConnect(*callback*)

-The *onNextConnect* method queues a task (the callback) to run the next time the device connects.
+The *onNextConnect()* method queues a task (the callback) to run the next time the device connects.
 If the imp is already connected, the callback will be invoked immediately.

-There is no limit on the number of tasks that can be queued (excluding any memory / time restraints your application may have).
+There is no limit on the number of tasks that can be queued (excluding any memory or time restraints your application may have).

-*The callback method takes zero parameters.*
+The callback function has no parameters.

 ```squirrel
 function poll() {